Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 First, we got the length of the string, then, assigned a pointer to the last character of the string using the length.
 Finally, we decrement that pointer until we have printed all the characters of the string.

+5-rev_string: This source file first makes a copy of the string to be reversed, then it changes the original string using array assignment statements inside a loop.
+One thing I struggled with during this task, was that I was initializing my test strings as char pointers rather than char arrays, so when I tried mutating the string (which is a constant pointer), it resulted in a segfault, because I was trying an illegal modification.
+The problem was resolved when I made the strings declared as arrays, because arrays are mutable.